ramanshahdatascience/contector/README.md

    closer to 5 + 25 + 160 = 190).
 1. Set up the maximum days between contacts you'd like to commit to for these tiers, and enter them in the `tiers` sheet.
-1. You'll probably find that you're in the red at first with a lot of people below your top 50 or so.
-I found getting current with everyone in my power circles took me a couple months of pretty heavy initial outreach effort.
+1. You'll probably find that you're in the red at first with a lot of the people in your tier 1.
+Good practice is to catch up at a sustainable pace, 1-2 people per day.
+If you rapidly get current with your tier 1 in a bonanza of outreach, you'll have a lumpy recency distribution where, in 16 weeks, you get overwhelmed with everyone coming due again at once.

 ## Maintenance of your power circles